vidyagc/portfolio/_works/02-its.markdown

 alt: In the Streets
 alt2: In the Streets news page desktop view
 project-date: July - October 2021
-project-type: Freelance web services - design and development
+project-type: Freelance web services (pro bono)- design and development
 project-name: In the Streets
 client: In the Streets
 category: Web Development